-- B2 Except as permitted by paragraph B3, a first-time adopter shall apply the derecognition requirements in HKAS 39 Financial Instruments: Recognition and Measurement prospectively for transactions occurring on or after 1 January 2004.
-In other words, if a first-time adopter derecognised non-derivative financial assets or non-derivative financial liabilities in accordance with its previous GAAP as a result of a transaction that occurred before 1 January 2004, it shall not recognise those assets and liabilities in accordance with HKFRSs (unless they qualify for recognition as a result of a later transaction or event). - B3 Notwithstanding paragraph B2, an entity may apply the derecognition requirements in HKAS 39 retrospectively from a date of the entity's choosing, provided that the information needed to apply HKAS 39 to financial assets and financial liabilities derecognised as a result of past transactions was obtained at the time of initially accounting for those transactions.
+- B2 Except as permitted by paragraph B3, a first-time adopter shall apply the derecognition requirements in HKAS 39 Financial Instruments: Recognition and Measurement prospectively for transactions occurring on or after 1 January 2004the date of transition to HKFRSs.
+In other wordsFor example, if a first-time adopter derecognised non-derivative financial assets or non-derivative financial liabilities in accordance with its previous GAAP as a result of a transaction that occurred before 1 January 2004the date of transition to HKFRSs, it shall not recognise those assets and liabilities in accordance with HKFRSs (unless they qualify for recognition as a result of a later transaction or event). - B3 Notwithstanding paragraph B2, an entity may apply the derecognition requirements in HKAS 39 retrospectively from a date of the entity's choosing, provided that the information needed to apply HKAS 39 to financial assets and financial liabilities derecognised as a result of past transactions was obtained at the time of initially accounting for those transactions.